-- 5.1 The Vision for the Neighbourhood Development Plan area is for: - a proud community. - fully engaged in local matters. - living in a great area that is well maintained. - having high quality facilities and services that meet its needs. - 5.2 This is underpinned by seven aims of the Parish Council: - 1.
-To lead, represent and act as an advocate for our community. - 2.
+5.1 The Vision for Great Linford Parish Council is for:

+- a proud community. - to be fully engaged in local matters. - living in a great area that is well maintained. - having high quality facilities and services that meet our needs.

+5.2 This is underpinned by seven aims:

+- 1. To lead, represent and act as an advocate for our community. - 2.
 Where appropriate to assume responsibility for Milton Keynes Council and other assets or functions that will enhance our community and bring greater value for money. - 3.
 To commission services and facilitate partnerships that will benefit the community. - 4.
 To be an inclusive Council, committed to all our community and working proactively to engage with it. - 5.
 To nurture the environment of our community, particularly its landscaping and visual appearance. - 6.
 To act against anti-social behaviour that diminishes our community's sense of safety and well-being. - 7.
 To develop our own effective governance, financial management and parish team (which includes the determination of planning applications).